Chebyshev center

+To see that these are not equivalent, it suffices to consider as $Q$ a triangle where one side is much shorter than the two others; the enclosed kind of Chebyshev center will be in the vicinity of the midpoints of the two long sides, whereas the inscribed kind of Chebyshev center will be in the vicinity of the short side, where the triangle is thickest.
+This article is mostly about the enclosing kind of Chebyshev center.

 In the field of parameter estimation, the Chebyshev center approach tries to find an estimator $\hat x$ for $x$ given the feasibility set $Q$, such that $\hat x$ minimizes the worst possible estimation error for x (e.g. best worst case).
+This is equivalent to the enclosing kind of Chebyshev center.

 Mathematical representation

 There exist several alternative representations for the Chebyshev center.

 Consider the set $Q$ and denote its Chebyshev center by $\hat{x}$. $\hat{x}$ can be computed by solving: